nanophysics/pymeas2019_noise/documentation/developer/README.md

 - File `tmp_filelock_lock.txt`
   - The measurement creates this files and locks it.
   - A) The measurement deletes the file at exit
-  - B) The GUI tries to delete the file: If the file may be deleted, the measurment has quit
+  - B) The GUI tries to delete the file: If the file may be deleted, the measurement has quit
 - File `tmp_filelock_status.txt` (Future - not implemented now)
-  - The measurment creates this file
+  - The measurement creates this file
   - Content:
     - `MEASURING`
     - `STOPPING`